Click Here To Schedule A Consultation

 • dizziness

-Rare side effects of botulinum toxin products may result from the speak of toxin effects.
-The effect of botulinum toxin may cause:
+Rare side effects of botulinum toxin products may cause:

 • Muscle weakness